Welcome!

 Upcoming Presentations:

-Together with Salvatory Nyanto (University of Dar es Salaam) and Benjamin Kirby (University Of Bayreuth), I’m organizing a British Academy-funded workshop at the University of Dar es Salaam on July 9-10, 2026:
+Together with Salvatory Nyanto (University of Dar es Salaam) and Benjamin Kirby (University Of Bayreuth), I’m also organizing a British Academy-funded workshop at the University of Dar es Salaam on July 9-10, 2026: